 My research has been supported by fellowships from the Mellon Foundation and the Gladys Krieble Delmas Foundation, Phi Beta Kappa, the Huntington Library, and the American Academy in Rome, where I was the Andrew W. Mellon Foundation Post-Doctoral Fellow in Modern Italian Studies for 2010-11.
 Locomotrix was awarded the 2012 Raiziss/De Palchi Book Prize by the Academy of American Poets and the Italian Ministry of Foreign Affairs Translation Prize.
-Killing the Moonlight is shortlisted for the Modernist Studies Association’s annual book prize.
+Killing the Moonlight was granted honorable mention in the Modernist Studies Association’s annual book competition.

 Graduate: From Pentecost to Babel: Writing Between Languages; Breathing Matters: Poetics and Politics of Air; Cultures of Distraction; Radical Documentary; Realism and the Abracadabrant Word; Obsolescence and Sentimentality; Modernism and the Invention of the Metropolis; Poetics of Dislocation

 Undergraduate: Literature of the City: Between Utopia and Dystopia, Design and Occupation; Found in Translation; Modernity in London: Its Enemies and Demagogues; Radical Documentary; Henry James and the Sense of the Past; Poetry Of and Off the Page; Poetics of Dislocation; Urban Zones of Modernism and Modernity; Media Aesthetics; Introduction to Poetry

 Creative Writing: Poetry Of and Off the Page; Found in Translation; Documentary Across the Genres: Writing Between Salvage and Change; Advanced Poetry Workshop; Introduction to Poetry

 Killing the Moonlight: Modernism in Venice (Columbia University Press, 2014)

 Locomotrix: Selected Poetry and Prose of Amelia Rosselli, editor and translator (University of Chicago Press, 2012)

-“Phrasebook Pentecosts and Daggering Lingua Francas in the Poetry of LaTasha N. Nevada-Diggs,’” The Fate of Difficulty in the Poetry of Our Time>cite, ed.
-Charles Altieri and Nicholas D. Nace (Northwestern University Press, forthcoming)
+“Phrasebook Pentecosts and Daggering Lingua Francas in the Poetry of LaTasha N. Nevada-Diggs,’” The Fate of Difficulty in the Poetry of Our Time, ed.
+Charles Altieri and Nicholas D. Nace (Northwestern University Press, 2017)

 “Out of Marsh and Bog: H.D., Imagiste and the Poesis of HERmione Precisely,” for The Poet’s Novel: Context and Melodrome, ed.
 Laynie Browne (Nightboat Books, forthcoming)

 “Festina Lente: Invention of the Modernist Poet as Editor in the City of Aldus,” Paideuma 42 (2015)